Flag and seal of Illinois: Illinois Bicentennial design

+There was no bicentennial flag.
 However, on January 12, 2017, the state unveiled a logo in preparation for the state's bicentennial the following year.
 The logo, designed by Ben Olsen, features a blue silhouette of the state with the word ILLINOIS above.
 In the center of the silhouette, is a sunburst effect with the number 200 in gold.
 Along the right side is the word Bicentennial also in gold from bottom to top and beneath are the dates 1818 and 2018.
 This is all surrounded by 21 gold stars denoting Illinois position as the twenty-first state.
 Executive Director of the Bicentennial Office, Stewart Layne, added, "The sunburst in the middle of the state outline portrays the impact Illinois has made on the country and the world over the past two centuries and the bright future we aspire to for the next 200 years."
 The "Illinois Bicentennial Flag Raising Ceremony" took place on December 4, 2017 at the Skokie Village Hall in Cook County.